Scheduled MonumentsEnglandCruck Barn at Leigh Court Farm

 What is Cruck Barn at Leigh Court Farm?

-Cruck Barn at Leigh Court Farm is a timber-framed agricultural building of medieval origin located in Worcestershire.
+Cruck Barn at Leigh Court Farm is a timber-framed agricultural building constructed using the cruck technique, a structural method characteristic of medieval and early post-medieval England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014894.

 Who is responsible for protecting Cruck Barn at Leigh Court Farm?